orsonteodoro/gcf2/README.md

 the package belonging to that shared-lib or executable then `--resume`.

-The reasons of CFIing @system later on in steps 14 and 15 is so that disruption is minimized in steps 3-6.
+The reasons of CFIing @system later on in steps 14 and 15 is so that disruption is minimized in steps 3-6 and to atleast have one working compiler toolchain as the fallback to fix the broken one.
 It may be possible to eliminate 14 and 15 now that the package.env is matured and tested enough for @system, but due to different USE flags and more dangerous it is kept disjoint.
 Initially, it was made optional to CFI @system, but now it's decided that it is working enough without problems to apply it to that set and to increase the mitgation further.

 Steps 16 and 21 are optional if no new packages were added.
 It is a good idea to run `gen_pkg_lists.sh` before each `emerge -ve @world` or after a full